mozilla/legal-docs/en/firefox_privacy_notice_preview.md

 If you sign up for a Mozilla account, we process additional information alongside the data set out in this Notice, such as account details, contact information and sync data, in accordance with the [Mozilla Accounts Privacy Notice](https://www.mozilla.org/privacy/mozilla-accounts/).

-### Provide AI Chatbots
+### Provide AI chatbots

 You have the option to use a third-party AI chatbot of your choice to help you with things like summarizing what you’re reading, writing, and brainstorming ideas, subject to that provider’s [terms of use and privacy notice](https://support.mozilla.org/kb/ai-chatbot#w_learn-about-chatbot-providers).

 If you choose to enable a chatbot in the sidebar and/or through a shortcut, Mozilla does not have access to your conversations or the underlying content you input into the selected chatbot.
 We do collect technical and interaction data on how this feature is used to help improve Firefox, such as how often each third-party chatbot provider is chosen, how often suggested prompts are used, and the length of selected text.

-*More details, including how to adjust your data settings:* You can read more about how to [manage](https://support.mozilla.org/kb/ai-chatbot) or [remove](https://support.mozilla.org/kb/ai-chatbot#w_how-to-remove-the-ai-chatbot-shortcut-from-your-firefox-sidebar) AI chatbots in Firefox.
+*More details, including how to adjust your data settings:* You can read more about how to [manage or remove](https://support.mozilla.org/kb/ai-chatbot) AI chatbots in Firefox.

 ### Provide and enable add-ons (addons.mozilla.org):